featurevisor/featurevisor/examples/example-yml/README.md

 # example-1

-Basic example showing how Featurevisor works.
+Basic example showing how Featurevisor works, with all definitions written in YAML.

 ## Initialize